 If you anticipate answering “yes” to any of the questions about legal issues or about affiliations with or memberships in certain organizations — except about a title of nobility — it’s essential to seek legal assistance before you apply for naturalization.
 The American Immigration Lawyers Association (AILA) can help find a licensed immigration attorney.
 Alternatively, the U.S. Department of Justice (DOJ) accredits certain nonprofit organizations that provide low-cost or free immigration legal services.

 Do you have confidential questions about how your personal history as a green card holder might affect your citizenship application?
-Our citizenship partner RapidVisa can guide you through the entire naturalization process and answer any questions you may have.
+We’ve joined forces with RapidVisa and together we can guide you through the entire naturalization process and answer any questions you may have.

 Every green card holder in the United States has what is called an “A-File” (short for “Alien Registration Number”) — basically an official collection of records — that USCIS uses to track a green card holder’s immigration history.
 USCIS identifies your A-File using your A-Number (short for “Alien Registration Number,” which you can find on your green card).